-In addition to the Bachelor's programs that lead to a teaching license, for students who already possess an undergraduate degree The Center for Teacher Education also offers an intensive, post-baccalaureate pathway to a teaching license through Initial Teacher Licensure programs (See Graduate Programs in Education below).
+In addition to the Bachelor's programs that lead to a teaching license, for students who already possess an undergraduate degree, The Center for Teacher Education offers an intensive, post-baccalaureate pathway to a teaching license through Initial Teacher Licensure programs (See Graduate Programs in Education below).

-The Center for Teacher Education also offers added endorsement, graduate programs in Special Education Generalist, Culturally and Linguistically Diverse, and Principal License.
+The Center for Teacher Education also offers added endorsement, graduate programs in Special Education and Principal Licensure.
 These graduate, endorsement programs may be completed as graduate certificates or applied towards a Master of Arts in Education (See Graduate Programs in Education below).

 In order to complete all licensure requirements in a timely manner it is important that students contact the Center as soon as possible after enrolling at Colorado Mesa University.
 For information on the graduate and/or MA programs, see the Graduate Programs section.